Evaluation process of SEAS fellow applications

 Selection of international experts

-During September-October the SEAS-office will contact a broad range and number of potential experts to check 1) expertise in the thematic field 2) their interest in being an evaluator, 3) if the job can be prioritized within the timeline set up for evaluation 4) any potential conflicts of interests.
+During April to June the SEAS office will contact a broad range and number of potential experts to check 1) expertise in the thematic field 2) their interest in being an evaluator, 3) if the job can be prioritized within the timeline set up for evaluation 4) any potential conflicts of interests.

 The SEAS office will then design each panel according to confirmed interest, needed expertise and diversity.
 Selected experts contacted in this phase need to confirm that they are willing to act as evaluators and sign a non-disclosure agreement in line with EU standards.